TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 Why DRTM?
 =========

-It is a fact that DRTM increases the load-time integrity of the system by providing a trust chain that has an immutable hardware RoT, uses a limited number of small, special purpose code to establish the trust chain that starts the target operating system.
-As mentioned in the Trust Chain section, these are the main three factors in driving up the strength of a trust chain.
-As has been seen with the BootHole exploit, which in fact did not affect the integrity of DRTM solutions, the sophistication of attacks targeting system launch is at an all-time high.
+A DRTM solution increases the load-time integrity of the system by providing a trust chain that has an immutable hardware RoT and uses a limited number of small, special purpose code to establish the trust chain that starts the target operating system.
+As mentioned in the Trust Chain section, these are three main factors in driving up the strength of a trust chain.
+As has been seen with the BootHole exploit (which in fact did not affect the integrity of DRTM solutions), the sophistication of attacks targeting system launch is at an all-time high.
 There is no reason a system should not employ every available hardware integrity measure.
 This is the crux of a defense-in-depth approach to system security.